 - Certificates of deposit (CDs) – Because you agree to leave your money in CDs for a specified period of time, they generally offer you a higher rate of return than savings accounts and often compound interest on a daily basis, which means a higher effective rate of return.
 While daily compounding can boost the value of your CD upon maturity, there are usually penalties for early withdrawals, so your money may be inaccessible for longer periods of time.

-- Money market investments – Interest earned on money market accounts is usually compounded daily and deposited monthly.
+- Money market accounts – Interest earned on money market accounts is usually compounded daily and deposited monthly.
 You can take advantage of this compounding by letting your deposits of interest remain in your account to continue to earn additional interest.
 Money markets generally offer you a higher rate of interest than regular savings accounts.

 - Zero-coupon bonds – With a traditional bond, you often receive periodic interest payments in the form of coupons that don’t compound.
 However, zero-coupon bonds are fixed-income securities that are offered at a deep discount of their original face value.
 When you invest in a zero-coupon bond, they grow gradually through compounding until you receive principal and interest when it reaches maturity.
 Like other types of bonds, zero coupon bonds are subject to interest-rate risk if you sell before maturity.
 If interest rates rise, the value of your zero coupon bond on the secondary market will likely fall.
 These investments may not keep pace with inflation and default risk should be considered when researching and investing in corporate or municipal zero coupon bonds.

 - Stock & mutual fund reinvestments – When you reinvest earnings received from stocks and mutual funds, you can take advantage of compounding.
 Dividend reinvestment plans allow you to buy additional shares of stocks and mutual funds.
 By choosing to continually reinvest, you can transform your brokerage account into a compounding one.
 Keep in mind that all investments come with risk, including the potential for loss of the principal amount invested.
+Dividends are not guaranteed.

 Using This Compound Interest Calculator